wix-incubator/stylable-integration/README.md

 When running code directly in Node.js, any `require(...)` calls are handled by Node's own module system.

-By default, Node supports `require()`ing `.js` and `.json` files, but allows hooks to attach to additional file extension.
+By default, Node supports the `require()` function for `.js` and `.json` files, but allows hooks to attach to additional file extensions.

 This package exposes a special entry point that registers `.css` file handling, transpiling it for Node.js on-the-fly.

-In order to register the hook, use the dedicated entry point:
+To register the hook, use the dedicated entry point:

 ```ts
 import 'stylable-integration/require';
 ```

-or, if using CommonJS:
+Or, if using CommonJS:

 ```js
 require('stylable-integration/require');
 ```

-The require hook can also be used to register the handling in tools like Mocha, as such:
+The require hook can also be used to register the handling in tools like Mocha:

 ```bash
 $ mocha --compilers css:stylable-integration/require [test file]